-The program encourages the development of the necessary understanding and skills for effective engagement with cultural trends, social transformation, and the attendant challenges facing the church.
+The program encourages development of the necessary understanding and skills for effective engagement with cultural trends, social transformation, and the attendant challenges facing the church.
 The goal is to develop thinking and practice that is biblically informed and creatively faithful to the historic mission of the Christian faith.

 The overall objective of the MATC is to immerse graduate students in an integrated, comprehensive arts approach to theological graduate education that draws from the best of theology, philosophy, history, and biblical studies, thus enabling the student to engage in theological and spiritual reflection within a vibrant, Christian community.

-For a full-time student, this program can take as little as two years, with courses scheduled across three annual terms.
-The program delivery includes some courses meeting on week-nights and others meeting on Friday/Saturday intensives once a month.
+For a full-time student, this program can take as little as two years (24 months), with courses scheduled across three annual terms.
+The program delivery includes language courses meeting on week-nights and core courses meeting on Friday/Saturday intensives once a month.
 Three weekends complete one course.
-During the summer, some courses meet in one week blocks, others meet in Friday/Saturday intensives once a month while others meet on selected weeknights.
-This flexible delivery format is designed to accommodate the diverse needs of our graduate students, many of whom are engaged in full-time ministry.
+During the summer, some elective courses meet in one week block while others meet in Friday/Saturday intensives once a month.
+This flexible delivery format is designed to accommodate the diverse needs of our graduate students.

 Admission into the Master of Arts in Theology and Culture requires the completion of a Bachelor of Arts or Science (or an equivalent degree) from a regionally accredited college or university.
 Allowances may be made for degrees accredited by the Association for Biblical Higher Education (ABHE).
 Students also complete the application and acceptance process for the College of Ministry Graduate School.
-MAML and MATC students may transfer up to nine credit hours of eligible graduate level coursework (subject to Dean's approval) from an accredited institution towards their degree requirements.
+MAML and MATC students may transfer up to nine credit hours of eligible graduate level coursework (subject to Program Director's approval) from an accredited institution towards their degree requirements.